health-knowledge/Health-Research-Summaries/acne/treatments/Research based acne treatment regimens.md

-# Research based acne treatment regimens
+# Research based acne treatment regimens / protocols

 # Benzoyl Peroxide
 "Enrolled patients were instructed to apply the assigned study gel in a quantity sufficient to cover the entire face once daily for 12 weeks."